esha-singh/Youtube_Video_Downloader/README.md

 # Youtube_Video_Downloader
 Download top keyword/video search result.
 Need to enter just keyword for downloading videos at terminal.
 Can be used to download songs/videos etc.

-PS: Maximum results on search are 20.
+PS: Maximum results on a search are 20.